 He dazzled us more than a year later in Buffalo when it was noted in the aftermath of the Jaguars' Wild Card win over the Bills that another future Hall of Fame defensive end, Bruce Smith, didn't even show up in the stat sheet.
 Boselli was the first offensive lineman to earn an isolation camera focused on him in 1998 when the Monday Night Football crew wanted to see the matchup with Jason Taylor.
 Taylor didn't care to watch the replay, I'm certain, as Tony abused him in front of a national television audience.

 I could go on and on about the five-time Pro Bowl left tackle, but should note for you that rarely had an offensive lineman provided such highlights in the previous 75 years of NFL history.
 It's also worth noting that on more than one occasion Hall of Fame left tackle Anthony Munoz, who is by almost all accounts the very best to ever play the position, has insisted that fellow USC alumnus Boselli is the best in his mind.

 The return of Boselli was also critical for the franchise because he left after the 2001 season under such unhappy circumstances.
 The Jaguars knew he was unlikely to play again because of shoulder issues and they knew they couldn't keep him because of immense salary cap issues.
 His departure to the Texans in the 2002 Expansion Draft opened a hole in the soul of the franchise that wouldn't be filled until this day in 2006.

 Tony Boselli became the Jaguars' first draft pick in club history on April 22, 1995.
-Take a look at images of the modern-era finalist named for the Pro Football Hall of Fame Class of 2019
+On February 10, he became the first Jacksonville Jaguar Pro Football Hall of Fame inductee.
+Take a look at images of the modern-era inductee named for the Pro Football Hall of Fame Class of 2022.